amansatyawali/notes/dsa/sorting/sorting.md

             sorting only large arrays, if the array is small enough, we can just use selection sort to sort that small sub array, so we don't have to make a recursive call for sorting small arrays.
             (After testing, I found that using selection sort for an array of length <= 8 worked best for me)

+##Stability :
+    If we use a sorting algorithm to sort the data on one column, then we sort it on another column of the same data, It should still be sorted by the first column.

+    Insertion sort, merge sort are stable
+        Merge sort is stable if merge operation is stable.
+        Which can be if we use the condition that if both column 2 keys are equal during merging, we take value from the left.
+        Because the left sub array's value of column 1 will be smaller since the main array was already sorted on column1 values
+    Selection sort and shell sort are not stable
+        Think that in selection sort, while we check the smallest for the element at index i, when we swap the el at ith index, it can be moved  to any place in the array which could disturb the order For h sort, we check and swap between some gaps, so it is possible that there is another value in between the gap that has same value in the ith column, so the order might be disrupted.
+    It is diffictult to type how to check these above algorithms in more detail, maybe some day.